 This type of cerebral palsy occurs in about 7 in 10 cases.
 Spastic means that the affected muscles are more stiff than normal.
 How stiff an affected arm or leg is, can vary greatly from case to case.
 Movements of an affected arm or leg are stiff and jerky.
 Some muscles may become permanently shortened and stiff.
 This is called contracted.

-There are different words that are used to describe the type of types of spastic cerebral palsy.
+There are different words that are used to describe types of spastic cerebral palsy.
 For example:

 - Hemiplegia - means that the leg and arm of one side of the body are affected.

-- Diplegia - mans that both legs are affected.
+- Diplegia - means that both legs are affected.
 Arms are not affected or are only mildly affected.

 - Quadriplegia - means that both arms and legs are affected.
 Arms are equally or more affected than legs.